modmore/docs/en/01_Commerce/v1/50_Modules/Mailchimp.md

 First install the free extension from the modmore package provider.

-Navigate to Extras > Commerce > Modules and find Mailchimp in the list.
+Navigate to Extras > Commerce > Configuration > Modules and find Mailchimp in the list.
 Open its configuration and enter your API Key; you can find this in Mailchimp by clicking on your name in the top right > Account > Extras > API Keys.

 Save the api key on the module configuration, at which point you'll get some additional options on the module.